bishomar/dns2socks/Readme.txt

 The default values for the addresses and ports are (in case you don't specify the command line arguments):
-Default Socks5ServerIP:Port = 127.0.0.1:9050
+Default Socks5ServerIP:Port = 127.0.0.1:1080
-Default DNSServerIPorName:Port = 46.182.19.48
+Default DNSServerIPorName:Port = 8.8.4.4:53
-Default ListenIP:Port = 127.0.0.1:53
+Default ListenIP:Port = 127.0.0.1:5335

-So the SOCKS server runs locally on the TCP port 9050 (Tor's default port;
-attention: for Tor Browser Bundle you must change it to 9150).
-The used DNS server is 46.182.19.48 (Digitalcourage e.V.).
+So the SOCKS server runs locally on the TCP port 1080.
+The used DNS server is 8.8.4.4 (Digitalcourage e.V.).
 The DNS server must support TCP on port 53 as Tor doesn't support UDP via SOCKS.
 DNS2SOCKS listens on the UDP port 53 of 127.0.0.1 (only locally) - change this to 0.0.0.0 for listening on all available local IPv4 addresses.

 You can launch DNS2SOCKS several times with different settings, for example to listen on IPv6 addresses additionally.
 To specify an IPv6